jmgurney/automtud/README.md

 probe new hosts, and delete old host routes when not needed.

 This is very alpha, so comments, bug reports and ideas are welcome.

+Command for checking MTU of the routes:

+	netstat -Wrnfinet

+The most surprising thing of running this command is that things will have larger MTUs than expected.
+Do you have a machine w/ VLANs enabled?
+Well, on the untagged part, you'll now get an MTU of 1504.
+Some OS's may have larger than 1500, MacOSX 10.10.5's wireless interface accepts packets up to 1532 bytes.